ColinBurner/React-Portfolio/README.md

 Under Contact you have a form you can fill out in order to send me a message directly to my email!

-Under Resume there is a link that currently goes to Google.com but will eventually lead to my resume when I create/update it along with my proficiencies as a developer.
+Under Resume there is a button to download my resume (resume itself needs to be completed) as a .pdf along with my proficiencies as a developer.

 Under Photos you will see some fun photos of me, my son and my cats!